 Being smart is nothing to be ashamed of, but as girls grow up they are getting the message that their value lies in their bodies and in their looks, rather than in their brains.
 Intelligent women are mocked and ridiculed in the media and girls are left wondering if there is any value to their intelligence.

-Our girls shouldn’t have to wonder if it is better to be smart or pretty.
-And they shouldn’t feel like they need to hide their intelligence.
-Research shows that girls often have an advantage over boys in language skills, and they are often more emotionally astute than boys as well.
+Our girls shouldn’t have to wonder if it is better to be smart or pretty, and they shouldn’t feel like they need to hide their intelligence.
+Research shows that girls often have an advantage over boys in language skills, and they’re often more emotionally astute than boys, too.
 We can help our daughters take pride in their strengths (and bolster their weaknesses) by taking an interest in the things they are interested in, involving them in a variety of activities from fixing cars to making dinner, and by praising their efforts to do their best.

 6. Fit is fabulous